rksm/rust-hot-reload/README.md

 # {{project-name}}

 A workflow for quick feedback while writing Rust!
-See https://robert.kra.hn/posts/hot-reloading-rust.html for more.
+See https://robert.kra.hn/posts/hot-reloading-rust/ and https://crates.io/crates/hot-lib-reloader for more info.

 ## Usage